siplab-gt/VAELLS/README.md

 ### Auxillary functions
 - `batch_TOVAE_train.py` - Used to run batches of parameter combination to aid in parameter selection
 - `covNetModel.py` - Defines the convolutional networks used in the MNIST experiments
-- `fullyConnectedModel.py` - Defines the fully connected networks used in the swiss roll and concentric circle experiments
 - `test_metrics_MNIST_natDigit.py` - functions for computing log-likelihood, MSE, and ELBO for natural MNIST digit tests
 - `test_metrics_MNIST_rotDigit.py` - functions for computing log-likelihood, MSE, and ELBO for rotated MNIST digit tests
 - `TOVAE_computeMetrics.py` - code for loading a pre-trained model from rotated MNIST or natural MNIT tests and computing log-likelihood, MSE, and ELBO